Indiana Intercollegiate Athletic Association: History

 By spring 1896 DePauw had returned to active membership, raising the number of IIAA schools to ten, but Franklin, Hanover, Earlham, and Indiana State did not field baseball teams.
 Everyone usually participated in the annual May track meet, but in 1897 Franklin and Hanover (the two least active IIAA members) missed it, too.

 From the 1896–97 academic year through 1903–4, the University of Indianapolis, a short-lived conglomeration of Indianapolis academic institutions (not to be confused with the present-day school of the same name), appeared in place of Butler in the IIAA membership rolls, after Butler became the new university's undergraduate college.
 Until it regained its independence early in the new century, Butler competed, officially, as Indianapolis, and "Butler" appeared in the sports pages only as colloquial shorthand for the rebranded institution.

 Notre Dame's "debut in Indiana athletics" came in the IIAA track meet of May 1898, shortly after it became the 11th member of the conference.
 It was an auspicious debut, as the Irish won the meet, albeit with Purdue protesting the results at the time, and other participants subsequently accusing them of using professionals to win the event.
 For its part, Notre Dame declared its intention to maintain good relations not just with Indiana colleges, but with all members of the Western Conference: "Athletics at Notre Dame shall be conducted in harmony with the regulations of both the Indiana Intercollegiate Athletic Association and the Intercollegiate Conference of Faculty Representatives."

-Basketball, ultimately the most popular team sport in Indiana, did not yet exist when the IIAA was founded.
-It was invented by James Naismith at the YMCA Training School (today Springfield College) in the winter of 1891–92, but by 1899–90 it had joined football, baseball, and track as a sport sponsored by the IIAA.
-Other than tennis (which had an annual tournament every May, by 1903) it was the only sport added by the IIAA after its founding.
+Basketball, ultimately the most popular team sport in Indiana, was invented nearly two years after the IIAA was founded (in the winter of 1891–92, by James Naismith, at the YMCA Training School, today's Springfield College).
+By 1899–90, it had joined football, baseball, and track as a sport sponsored by the IIAA.
+Other than tennis (which, by 1903, had an annual tournament every May) it was the only sport added by the IIAA after its founding.

 By the turn of the century, the initial concept of crowning champions based on a round-robin schedule in baseball and football had broken down, the victim of too many disputed contests and (especially among the smallest schools) teams not being fielded in some sports in some years, or not completing their schedules.
 While basketball was recognized as a conference sport, nothing like a coherent schedule was ever attempted.
 Ultimately, the IIAA was able to declare definitive champions only in track and tennis, where the decision was based on a single season-ending meet or tournament.